DaoD/ScriptWriter/Readme.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-red.svg)](#python)

 #### News
 - 2020-06-11: We find a minor error in the data thus we upload a new one.
-We provide the code for building data filr from text file.
+We provide the code for building data file from text file.
 You can now generate your own data with the Utils.py.
 - 2020-06-09: We upload the code and data.
 Note that we do not share the vocab.txt in the data currentely due to the copyright issue.
 We will upload it as soon as possible.

 ## Abstract